Mu Arae: Stellar characteristics

 According to measurements made by the Gaia astrometric satellite, Mu Arae exhibits a parallax of 64.0853 milliarcseconds as the Earth moves around the Sun.
 When combined with the known distance from the Earth to the Sun, this means the star is located at a distance of 50.89 ly.
 Seen from Earth it has an apparent magnitude of +5.15 and is thus visible to the naked eye.

 Asteroseismic analysis of the star reveals it is approximately 10% more massive than the Sun and significantly older, at around 6.34 billion years.
-The radius of the star is 36% greater than that of the Sun and it is 90% more luminous.
+The radius of the star is 28% greater than that of the Sun and it is 90% more luminous.
 The star contains twice the abundance of iron relative to hydrogen of the Sun and is therefore described as metal-rich.
 Mu Arae is also more enriched than the Sun in the element helium.

 Mu Arae has a listed spectral type of G3IV–V. The G3 part means the star is similar to the Sun (a G2V star).
 The star may be entering the subgiant stage of its evolution as it starts to run out of hydrogen in its core.
-This is reflected in its uncertain luminosity class, between IV (the subgiants) and V (main sequence dwarf star stars like the Sun).
+This is reflected in its borderline luminosity class, between IV (the subgiants) and V (main sequence dwarf stars like the Sun).
+This star has a low chromospheric activity level and a low, non-variable X-ray luminosity.